datacraft-dsc/DEPs/12/README.md

 ### Entity

-**entity** is a JSON object consisting of name/value pairs.
+**Entity** is a JSON object consisting of name/value pairs.
 This object must contain references to all ocean assets involved in the activity (described in the activity section).

-- the **names** must be valid Ocean DIDs.
+- The **name** must be valid Ocean DIDs.
-- the json object against each **name** must  contain the type property, where types can be one of the supported ocean asset types (e.g. asset, bundle or operation)
+- The json object against each **name** must  contain the type property, where types can be one of the supported ocean asset types (e.g. asset, bundle or operation)
-- the **name** `opf:this` has a special meaning, indicating that it refers to the asset currently being registered, hence it refers to itself.
+- The **name** `opf:this` has a special meaning, indicating that it refers to the asset currently being registered, hence it refers to itself.

 Example of an entity declaration:
 ```